jtymoszczuk/neutrino-guide/README.md

 ### Run Nosft

-While terminal is open, enter in your browser: <your IP>:3000
+While terminal is open and running, enter in your browser: your "Reserved_IP:3000"

 ### if errors:
 A couple times a received some errors.
 Running this ended up helping.
 Any suggestions are welcomed.